Congo Bill (serial)

-Congo Bill (1948) is a Columbia movie serial based on the DC Comics character Congo Bill, later named Congorilla.
+Congo Bill is a Columbia movie serial released in 1948 based on the DC Comics character Congo Bill, later named Congorilla.

 Plot

 A girl is about to inherit a fortune, but she is missing in Africa.
 Her family engages Congo Bill, an adventurer, to find her, and bring her back to civilization.
-He follows a legend about a mysterious White Queen, but his path is full of difficulties, by an inhospitable jungle, and the man who will lose the fortune if the girl is found alive...
+He follows a legend about a mysterious White Queen, but his path is full of difficulties, by an inhospitable jungle, and the man who will lose the fortune if the girl is found alive.